Rainbow-CPaaS/node-red-contrib-ale-rainbow/README.md

 `30 Mar 14:36:40 - [info] Server now running at` [http://127.0.0.1:1880/](http://127.0.0.1:1880/)
 Manage palette from right menu to install node-red-contrib-ale-rainbow.

+Note: For installation from sources look at DEVELOPER guide file.

 ## What's inside?
 It includes nine nodes: